janraj/Networking/sftp/README.md

 ## Access the SFTP application

 Access the sftp application using the csvserver IP used in the ADC configuration.
-We can use curl, or FileZilla or any tools like that.
+We can use curl, FileZilla or any such tools.

 ![](./images/SFTP_Connection.png)